 Croeso i Dosbarth Caerdydd

-I hope you all had a great summer and are ready for the last year of primary school.
+I hope you all managed to enjoy some of the summer in these strange times and are ready for the last year of primary school.

-I’m so looking forward to this new and exciting year ahead, as we’ve got some great topics, activities, performances, trips and after school clubs lined up!
+I’m so looking forward to this new and exciting year ahead, as we’ve got some great topics lined up, and will hopefully be able to enjoy some of the other activities that are so looked forward to in year 6.

 Year 6 gives children so many opportunities to build on their skills, experiences, confidence and independence in order to prepare them for their life in secondary school and on into the wider world.

-At the beginning of this term the children are asked to apply for the extremely important roles of prefect and head/deputy head boy and girl, if they so wish.
+At the beginning of this term the children are asked to apply for the extremely important roles of Head/Deputy Head boy and girl, if they so wish, as well as the positions of House Captains.
 As a school, we regard these positions very highly.

-As far as the weekly timetable is concerned, I just want to pass on a few bits of information:
+As far as the weekly timetable is concerned, I just want to pass on the following information:

-Monday – P.E. kits are needed (with Miss Thomas)
+Wednesdays – P.E. kits are needed to be worn to school (with Miss Thomas)

 With regards to homework, the weekly challenges will continue to be reading and times tables practise.
 The children need to have their Reading Records signed.
 For every entry in their Reading Record, they will receive a raffle tickets which will go towards a prize draw in class on a Friday.